-Hi!
-I am a second year MS student in the CVIT group at IIIT Hyderabad, advised by Prof. C. V. Jawahar and Prof. Makarand Tapaswi.
+Previously, I was a MS student in the CVIT group at IIIT Hyderabad, advised by Prof. C. V. Jawahar and Prof. Makarand Tapaswi.
+I also closely worked with Prof. Vineet Gandhi.
 I am working in multimodal learning (jointly learning from vision and language modalities).
+Before this I was an Engineer at Mercedes Benz Research & Development India.

 I am broadly interested in the problems related to computer vision, natural language processing and multimodal representation learning (especially using self-supervision).